PUP Startup Script

 set startup_position left-top

-# Use custom coordinates
+# Using custom coordinates

 set startup_position 100,100